akerouanton/iptables-tracer/README.md

 This program will help you see packets going through your iptables rules.
 It supports:

 * Both IPv4 & IPv6 ;
-* Only support iptables for now (neither iptables-nft nor nftables are supported) ;
+* Only supports iptables for now (neither iptables-nft nor nftables are supported) ;
 * Has a `-filter` flag that supports cBPF filter syntax ;
 * Can filter based on input/output interface (see `-iface` flag) ;
+* Prints packets' L2, L3 and L4 headers, including ICMP and ICMPv6 ;

 ## Install